d2s/dot/README.md

 ### Sign Git commits with a GPG key

+GPG key is required for creating new Git commits.
+Update the `signingkey` part of `~/.gitconfig.local` file to match your local system.

 More details about how to sign Git commits with a GPG key is available from the following article:

 - [Signing commits - GitHub Help](https://help.github.com/articles/signing-commits-using-gpg/)